Correcting sample selection bias with categorical outcomes: Model and identification

 \end{assumption} This assumption requires that the way selection sorts individuals across categories is invariant to the instrument, the instrument affects only the baseline odds of selection ($\nu_z$), not the category-specific dependence between outcome and selection.
 When $Z$ has more than two values, the assumption needs to hold for at least two values, holding for more provides overidentifying restrictions and thus empirical tests.
 The assumption is similar to the exclusion restriction used in CFL, thus extending their identification logic.
 It remains more flexible than just assuming a constant (which would be making a parametric assumption) since the local parameter varies with the category.
 Under Assumption \ref{ass2}, the unknowns reduce to the $2\times(q-1)$, vector $(\mu_1,\dots,\mu_{q-1},\omega_1,\dots,\omega_{q-1})$.
 These parameters are determined by the $2\times(q-1)$ equations (one for each $z$ and $k$):

 This system can be shown to have a unique solution.
 Theorem \ref{the1} formalizes point identification. \begin{theorem} Suppose Assumptions \ref{ass1} and \ref{ass2} hold.
 Further assume the observed joint distribution of $(Y,S,Z)$ satisfies $|\omega_k|<1$ for all $k$ (interiority condition).
 Then the parameter vector $(\mu,\omega)$ is point-identified as the unique interior solution to the nonlinear system (\ref{sys}).
 Once the parameters $\mu_k$ are identified, the full outcome distribution $\pi$ can be recovered in closed form: $ \pi= \frac{1}{1 + \sum_{j=1}^{q-1} \exp(\mu_j)} \Big(\exp(\mu_1), \exp(\mu_2), \dots, \exp(\mu_{q-1}), 1 \Big). $ \end{theorem} Under interiority conditions, the mapping $ (\mu_k, \omega_k) \mapsto \Lambda_2(\lambda_k(\mu), \nu_z, \omega_k) $ is smooth and strictly monotonic in each argument.
 Critically, variation in $ \nu_{z} $, the instrument, induced shifts in selection log-odds, provides the identifying leverage necessary to simultaneously recover both the marginal category logits $ \lambda_k(\mu) $ (and hence $ \mu_k $) and the category-specific association parameter $\omega_{k} $.
 In essence, the local logit representation (LLR) reduces the sample selection problem with unordered categorical outcomes to a tractable system of logistic-type equations: the marginal logits $ \mu $ and the selection-sorting parameters $ \omega $ are jointly identified from instrument driven variation in selection probabilities, provided the dependence structure (i.e., $ \omega_k $) remains stable across instrument values.
+In the next section, I develop a multinomial logistic regression model that is based on the identification result.